 |Servings: 7 pints (112 servings)|

 |Total Carbohydrate 5g||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This salsa is made with the addition of vinegar, which makes it safe for home canning.
+This easy homemade salsa is made with the addition of vinegar, which makes it safe for home canning.

 - 8 cups coarsely chopped tomatoes, peeled

 - 3 cups chopped, seeded Cubanelle, Anaheim, or Sweet Banana Peppers